rwb-git/rgb-60/README.md

 The "normal" way to use this code is to allow your device to fetch several files which will be stored in RAM and played one after another based on the cycle time you enter in the code before flashing, or you set with the app.

 If you choose to use the app RGB60, you can easily make your own color schemes and either send them to your device via your wifi, or you can upload them to my server and your device will then load them whenever it powers on or resets.

+Known issues: even though these units have both a hardware watchdog and a software watchdog, both of mine occasionally hang and don't reset until I press the button.
+Then they typically run for hours and still occasionally have a hardware reset.
+The most recent reset cause can be found by the app button "GET STATUS".